 God directed you to this sermon, I believe, so that you would know, first, that you don’t have to die, and, second, so that you would know that Jesus, who makes this promise to you, is God — the God of Israel, the God of all.
 And, third, you are here because God wants you to see the implication for your life of knowing you will not die.

-From Tragedy, Greatness
+Out of Tragedy, Greatness

 There is another great reality in John 8:48–59 — namely, the opposition Jesus gets from the Jews.